Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: The Relative Cotangent Sequence

 \end{definition}

-As products in $\DBun(X)$ are biproducts by Proposition \ref{Prop: STructure of DBun} and $\DBun(X)$ is $\mathbf{CMon}$-enriched, this is the differential bundle analogue of an exact sequence.
-In particular, because the trivial differential bundle over $X$ (i.e. the identity $\id_X$) is the zero object in $\DBun(X)$, the diagram
+As products in $\DBun(X)$ are biproducts by Proposition \ref{Prop: STructure of DBun} and $\DBun(X)$ is $\mathbf{CMon}$-enriched, the sequence which appears in Definition \ref{Defn: Relative Cotangent Sequence} is the differential bundle analogue of an exact sequence.
+Let us explore this idea further.
+Because the trivial differential bundle over $X$ (i.e. the identity $\id_X$) is the zero object in $\DBun(X)$, the diagram